inspektre/docs/content/api/2-authorization.md

 ## Temporary Access
-Visit https://app.inspektre.io/#/profile/user and click on the button `Authorization Token`.
+1. Visit https://app.inspektre.io/#/profile/user and click on the button `Authorization Token` to copy token to clipboard.
+2. Paste the token under the `HTTP Headers` in GraphQL Playground.
+3. Check the screenshot below for look & feel.

 ## Device Authorization Flow
 1. Install Inspektre SDK/CLI<Link to="https://docs.inspektre.io/gettingstarted/2-installation"> (Instructions)</Link>